mabq/arch-base/README.md

-# Install Archlinux with Ansible
+# Basic Archlinux installation with Ansible

-The goal of this repository is to have an ansible script that automates the installation of a base Archlinux system.
+The goal of this repository is to have an ansible script that automates the process of a basic Archlinux installation.
 Once the base system is in place the remaining configurations can be done with `ansible-pull` and other repos.

 > The `ansible` package is not part of the *Live Environment*, so you will need a second machine with `ansible` installed to act as the control node.